Does Google Prefer Canonical Tags or 301 Redirects? Find Out

 Conclusion

 Choosing between canonical tags and 301 redirects depends on your specific needs.
-If you’re managing duplicate content, canonical tags can streamline your SEO efforts by signaling the preferred version of a page.
+If you’re experiencing duplicate content, canonical tags can streamline your SEO efforts by signaling the preferred version of a page.
 For situations where content is moved or deleted, 301 redirects ensure users and search engines find the right destination without losing traffic.

 Frequently Asked Questions